kwpid/lim-rblx/replit.md

 -   **Roblox MarketplaceService**: Used to check gamepass ownership for the Fast Roll feature (gamepass ID: 1242040274 from old game).

 ## Recent Updates (November 1, 2025)
+-   **Rarity Indicator**: Inventory now shows RareText only for items with less than 25 copies in existence (works for both regular and stock items)
+-   **Accurate Copy Count**: Both inventory and index now show CurrentStock (actual serials claimed) for stock items instead of unique owners
 -   **Roll Percentage Display**: Index now shows roll percentage next to rarity (e.g., "Uncommon | 0.25%")
 -   **Admin Panel Preview**: When creating items, the admin panel now shows a live preview of rarity and roll percentage as you type the value in `info_preview`
 -   **Delete Confirmation**: When deleting an item, `delete_name` now shows the item name for confirmation